Hyperbole definition literary term

 PPT - Literary Devices PowerPoint Presentation, free download - ID:2533227

 Often, flashbacks are abrupt interjections that further explain a story or character with background information and memories.
 This example of hyperbole exaggerates the condition of hunger to emphasize that the subject of this sentence is, in fact, very hungry.
 In rhetoric, it is also sometimes known as .
 It is an intentional exaggeration that is not meant to be taken literally, but rather used to make a point or create a vivid image in the reader’s mind.
 The “peak of her career,” for example, is a metaphor, since a career is not a literal mountain with a peak, but the .Hyperbole (hi-PURR-boh-lee), from the ancient Greek huperbolē, “to throw beyond,” is a quantitative or qualitative exaggeration used for dramatic, poetic, or humorous effect.Flashback is a device that moves an audience from the present moment in a chronological narrative to a scene in the past.An anecdote (pronounced an-ik-doht) is a very short story that is significant to the topic at hand; usually adding personal knowledge or experience to the topic.
-I’m so hungry I could eat a horse.
 Invective is often accompanied by negative emotion.
 Texte intégral, sans publicité ni brimborions.
 Hyperbole is often a boldly overstated or .
+Their play on words also relies on a word or phrase having more than one meaning.
 Examples of Antonomasia.
 This person has no intention of literally eating a horse but is .
 For example, “The sun rose” is a literal description.Hyperbole is a figure of speech and a literary device that involves extreme exaggeration.
 Antonomasia can range from lighthearted nicknames to epic names.
 You can click on the term for a full explanation and quiz.L’hyperbole est une technique rhétorique et littéraire par laquelle un auteur ou un orateur utilise intentionnellement l’exagération pour mettre l’accent et .5 Examples of Hyperbole To understand this literary term, let's go over specific examples to see how hyperbole is used by writers across different canvases.
 Selon le Littré , .Hyperbole, pour donner le goût des maths !
 Un manuel moderne, efficace et accessible pour aider à comprendre et à aimer les mathématiques.
 Definition: Hyperbole is completely over-the-top exaggeration or overstatement—and one that's easily recognizable to readers.Definition & Examples.Hyperbole is a literary device used to exaggerate or overstate something for emphasis, dramatic effect, or comedic effect.
 By amplifying ideas, emotions, or descriptions, hyperbole grabs readers attention and leaves a lasting .

 Manquant :